evidentlyai/evidently/docs/book/support/migration.md

 data_drift_report
 ```

+If you want to keep non-aggregated visualization from the earlier Evidently version, set the [corresponding "agg_data" parmeter to False](../customization/report-data-aggregation.md).

 To get what was previously as JSON profile (and has now been improved and re-worked!), simply get the Report output as JSON:

 ```
 data_drift_report.json()
 ```

+If you want to include all the render data in the JSON output, use [parmeters to include additional information in JSON](../customization/json-dict-output.md).

 You can also get the output as a Python dictionary.